erg-lang/erg/doc/EN/dev_guide/commit_message.md

 * You are free to write commits in the middle of your work.
 When you finally squash and organize your work, please follow the rules.
 * Basically use the present and ongoing tenses for sentences.
-* If there are messy commits in PR, please use squash and merge(If the commit is clear, merge directly)
+* If there are messy commits in PR, please change the PR name (use commit_message specification) and use squash and merge(If the commit is clear, merge directly)